Spectroscopy

 ZLP and low-loss signal scattering distribution obtained via Fourier-ratio deconvolution.

-Following the ZLP, other low-loss features arise from inelastic scattering by conduction or valence electrons.
-This scattering regime can be related to optical excitations of the material and other collective excitations such as plasmons.
+Following the ZLP, other low-loss features arise from inelastic conduction or valence electron scattering.
+This scattering regime can be related to optical excitations of the material and other collective excitations, such as plasmons.

 The most prominent peak after the ZLP typically results from a plasma resonance of the valence electrons called a plasmon.
-In the free electron gas model of a solid, you can picture plasmon excitations as the harmonic oscillation of weakly bound conduction electrons and a background of fixed ionic cores.
-You can relate the oscillation frequency and hence its energy to the electron gas density and effective mass of the charge carriers.
+In a solid's free electron gas model, you can picture plasmon excitations as the harmonic oscillation of weakly bound conduction electrons and a background of fixed ionic cores.
+You can relate the oscillation frequency and its energy to the charge carriers' electron gas density and effective mass.
 Small changes in material properties can affect these values, making the plasmon peak position a sensitive indicator of changes in a material.
-For example, small amounts of an alloy element can affect the number of carriers (cause a shift the plasmon energy) or the carrier density (expand the crystal lattice when the local temperature changes).false
+For example, small amounts of an alloy element can affect the number of carriers (cause a shift in the plasmon energy) or the carrier density (expand the crystal lattice when the local temperature changes). false

 Plasmon energy: